EricLBuehler/mistral.rs/examples/http.md

 The API consists of the following endpoints.

 ## `POST`: `/v1/chat/completions`
 Process an OpenAI compatible request, returning an OpenAI compatible response when finished.
-Please find API documentation [here](https://platform.openai.com/docs/api-reference/chat).
+Please find the official OpenAI API documentation [here](https://platform.openai.com/docs/api-reference/chat).

-To send a request with Python:
+To send a request with the Python `openai` library:

 ```python
 import openai